menu

 Morrisania is a densely urban neighborhood (based on population density) located in Bronx, New York.

-Morrisania real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Morrisania real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Morrisania neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Morrisania neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics